CONP-PCNO/conp-dataset/tests/README.md

 ### Timeout

 Since the test suite involves downloading data from external servers, the runtime of the test suite can vary considerably when there is network issues.
-To mitigate bad connection to server, the test suite imposes a 10 minutes timeout for each test as well as a a 2 minutes timeout specific to each dataset download.
+To mitigate bad connection to server, the test suite imposes a 10-minute timeout for each test as well as a 2-minute timeout specific to each dataset download.

 ### Size of annexed file

 Dataset files vary in size.
 This can be and issue when testing the download of a dataset as downloading a large file might result in timeout and test failure.
 To prevent this problem to happen, the test suite sorts the files based on their size; if a file size cannot be retrieved it sets it to infinity.
-Then, it downloads the files in incresing order of their size.
+Then, it downloads the files in increasing order of their size.
 This as the potential to speedup the test suite considerably.